 M.A. — Columbia University, 1993

 Interests and Research

 Mae M. Ngai, Professor of History and Lung Family Professor of Asian American Studies, is a U.S. legal and political historian interested in questions of immigration, citizenship, and nationalism.
 She is author of the award winning Impossible Subjects: Illegal Aliens and the Making of Modern America (2004) andThe Lucky Ones: One Family and the Extraordinary Invention of Chinese America (2010).
 Ngai has written on immigration history and policy for the Washington Post, New York Times, Los Angeles Times, the Nation, and the Boston Review.
 Before becoming a historian she was a labor-union organizer and educator in New York City, working for District 65-UAW and the Consortium for Worker Education.
-She is now working on Yellow and Gold: The Chinese Mining Diaspora, 1848-1908, a study of Chinese gold miners and racial politics in the nineteenth-century California, the Australian colony of Victoria, and the South African Transvaal.
+She is now working on The Chinese Question (under contract with WW Norton), a study of Chinese gold miners and racial politics in the nineteenth-century California, the Australian colony of Victoria, and the South African Transvaal.